Skip to main content

 Give it a try and make it your own!
 Maybe add a splash of your favorite syrup or top it with whipped cream and a drizzle of caramel.
 I’d love to hear how you customize yours, so feel free to leave a comment below or drop a rating on the recipe card.

-Be sure to check out my other Dunkin-inspired recipes, including the Iced Cereal 'N Milk LattePower Breakfast Sandwich, and Egg White & Veggie Omelet Bites.
+If you love this Dunkalatte, you’ll also enjoy my other Dunkin-inspired recipes like the Iced Cereal 'N Milk LattePower Breakfast Sandwich, and Egg White & Veggie Omelet Bites.

 Copycat Iced Dunkalatte